 Position your baby so that her chin touches your breast, and your nipple is against her upper lip; this will make her open her mouth.
 Her head will be tilted back slightly, and her nose will be free of the breast.
 There are several different breastfeeding positions.
-Here are some of them.
+Here are some that are frequently used by mothers.
+Note that there are other possibilities (e.g., football hold, straddle hold).
 You don't have to master all the positions.
 One or two are often enough.